Different Types of Watch Clasps & How to Use Them

 All watches have some type of closure to keep the watch secure on the wrist.
 It’s known as a clasp.
-The clasp is one of the most important parts of a watch and knowing how to use different types of clasps is essential to wear any watch.
+The clasp is one of the most important parts of a watch, as it plays a significant role in keeping your watch securely fastened to your wrist.
+There are various types of watch clasps available, each with its own unique benefits and features.

 1. The Folding Clasps